 Middlesex Sheriff's Office PREA

 The Middlesex Sheriff's Office mandates zero tolerance toward all forms of sexual abuse and sexual harassment.
 The MSO policy is intended to prevent, detect, and respond to allegations thoroughly and confidentially.
-The Middlesex Sheriff's Office policy is also intended to protect all inmates, employees and third parties who report sexual abuse or harassment from retaliation by other inmates or employees.
+The Middlesex Sheriff's Office policy is also intended to protect all incarcerated individuals, employees and third parties who report sexual abuse or harassment from retaliation by other incarcerated individuals or employees.